 School budget gets bipartisan support in House, headed to governor

 The budget provides a total of $15.2 billion for K-12 schools.
-Under the plan, per-pupil funding would increase for every student in Michigan by at least $120, with many rural districts receiving an additional $240 per student – a total increase of more than $300 million in the foundation allowance.
+Under the plan, per-pupil funding would increase for every student in Michigan by at least $120, with many districts receiving an additional $240 per student – a total increase of more than $300 million in the foundation allowance.
 The governor’s recommendation capped the increase at just $180 per student.

 The Legislature-approved plan: